 Marks should act as an adjunct to your opinion; for example, there is a German HB mark and a French AP mark that look virtually identical to those used by Quimper factories.
 The decoration, mold and colors tell you the whole truth; the mark is just verification of what the decoration, mold and colors are saying.

-In general, older pieces are often not marked; but if you come across a brightly decorated piece that isn't marked, it's most likely not an older piece, but merely an unmarked piece of post-WW II production.
+In general, older pieces are often not marked; but if you come across a brightly decorated piece that isn't marked, it's most likely of post-WW II production.

 Where the piece is marked is not an indication of age.
 In general, the more involved the mark, the newer the piece.
 The marks are hand-painted; each one will be different.